-Nevertheless, similar to life with a newborn, the entire event can get quite chaotic.
+Nevertheless, similar to life with a newborn, the entire event can get quite chaotic especially with the ongoing COVID-19 pandemic.
 From uncontrollable crying to extremely loud sounds & screams, everything is possible when the star of the day is merely months-old.
 But don't worry, here are some tips that could help lessen the jitters before and on the day.

 Schedule family photos before the ceremony.
 Baptisms are often quite tiring on the other little members of the family so this might be the right time to capture most precious images.
-This may also make the remainder of the day calmer for you as parents as you'll relax with the guests afterwards.
+This may also make the remainder of the day calmer for you as their is one thing less on your plate.
+Plus, you'll relax with the guests afterwards.

-Photography tip: If you're going to shoot family group photos, start with the largest group and begin reducing people.
-For instance, start with the relatives, then the close family.
-This way you'll keep fewer people waiting.
+For family posed photos, either in front of the main altar or the patron saint's statue, a good approach is to start with the largest group and begin reducing people.
+For instance, start with the relatives, then go onto the close family.
+This way you will keep fewer people waiting on you.

 It might help to draw up a list of the items you’d need during the ceremony to make sure that nothing is left behind.
 It’s also wise to allocate ample time for travelling and settling down at church before the baptism ceremony starts.
 You can download this checklist to help keep you organised.

 Pack everything the night before, especially if you have an early mass.
 Gather everything you will need for yourself and older children, from snacks to quiet games.
 Prepare the outfits and iron the shirts beforehand, so on baptism day, you have fewer things to do.